lightwastak3n/scripts/README.md

 Some of them will remove your files if you run them which isn't my problem!

 [search_scripts.sh](search_scripts.sh) - Uses fzf to find and run these scripts.
 I guess you can do aliases but I prefer this.
-Most of the scripts take input from prompt but some require arguments so you would need to run the directly.
+Most of the scripts take input from prompt but some require arguments so you would need to run them directly.

 ## Working with files
 ### Converting
 - [convert_to_jpg.sh](convert_to_jpg.sh) - Uses `convert` [ImageMagick](https://imagemagick.org/script/convert.php) to convert from different formats into `.jpg`.
 Keeps the same name and removes old files.
 - [webp_to_jpg.sh](webp_to_jpg.sh) - Converts `.webp` to `.jpg`.
 Superseded by the one above.
 - [rename_random.sh](rename_random.sh) - Renames files in the current dir to random.
+- [extract_subs.sh](extract_subs.sh) - Extracts subs(.srt) from .mkv files in the given directory

 ### Moving files
 - [organize_downloads.sh](organize_downloads.sh) - Creates dirs in `~/Downloads` and moves files based on their type to those dirs